 It also greatly depends on how you take care of it after the procedure.
 As already mentioned, good oral hygiene promotes the life of a bonded tooth.

 On average, dental bonding on the front teeth may last as long as 10 years and on the back or posterior teeth for 5-7 years.
 This disparity is because of the function and pressure endured by the teeth.
-The back teeth have to withstand more pressure and may wear off sooner as compared to the front teeth.
+The back teeth have to withstand more pressure and may wear off sooner than the front teeth.

 Dental bonding is a safe procedure, and there are no significant disadvantages.

-The composite material used can stain as you eat and drink with time.
-If this happens simple polishing of the filling material can return the composite to its original shade.
+The composite material used can stain as you eat and drink over time.
+If this happens, simple polishing of the filling material can return the composite to its original shade.

-Another disadvantage is that they are prone to break and crack on pressing over hard materials.
-If this happens then don’t worry the tooth will not break just the composite filling material.
+Another disadvantage is that they are prone to breaking and cracking when pressed over hard materials.
+If this happens, then don’t worry, the tooth will not break, just the composite filling material.

 The cost of bonding depends on the number of teeth that will be bonded and the extent to which they are damaged.